Microsoft 365 Copilot — AI Across Your Daily Work

 01What Copilot Can Do Here

 Microsoft 365 Copilot is different from D365 Copilot.
 It's not domain-specific.
 Instead, it's a general-purpose AI layer across your productivity apps.
-It sits inside Teams, Excel, Word, Outlook, PowerPoint, and can make multi-step edits without asking for confirmation:
+It sits inside Teams, Excel, Word, Outlook, and PowerPoint, and can now take multi-step actions on the canvas — with changes you can review and keep:

 Teams Meeting Intelligence

-Auto-generates meeting summaries, extracts action items with owners, identifies key decisions made, attributes speaker contributions.
+Auto-generates meeting summaries, extracts action items with owners, identifies key decisions made, and attributes speaker contributions.

 Excel Data Analysis

-Natural language queries on spreadsheets, formula suggestions, automatic PivotTable generation, chart recommendations from data patterns.
+Natural-language queries on spreadsheets, formula suggestions, automatic PivotTable generation, and chart recommendations — now strengthened by Agent Mode.

 Outlook Email Assist

-Cross-app queries asking about activity — "What happened with Project X this week across Teams, email, and documents?"
+Cross-app queries about activity — "What happened with Project X this week across Teams, email, and documents?"
+(Formerly "Business Chat.")

 02How to Enable It